 Printers wear down and die over time.
 It is just an unfortunate fact of life.
 You will probably have to renew your printer after a while, even if you have a top-rated printer.
 Consumers may wonder, however, what to do with these old printers once they give up the ghost.

 Generally speaking, old printers should be recycled, as they are manufactured using a wide variety of materials and components, many of which cannot easily be broken down.
+This can be for many different reasons, but if your computer can’t find your wireless printer, there is probably an easy solution for it.
+Additionally, you can read our article on how to solve the problem of your printer making streaks while printing.

 The easiest way to recycle an old printer is to simply throw it in the trunk of your car and drive it to one of these recycling centers.